Ahmed-Sheikh-PhD/Ahmed-Sheikh-PhD/README.md

 # 👋 Hey there!
 I'm Ahmed Elsheikh

 🚀 Building the future of AI-native productivity tools at CNTXT
-🧪 PhD in Quantum Mechanics • 🇪🇬 Alexandria-native • 🇦🇪 UAE-based
+🧪 PhD in Quantum Mechanics • 🍌 Liberlander • 🇪🇺 EMEA
-⚙️ Product Engineer • Researcher • Time Hacker
+⚙️ Product & Program • Researcher • Growth Hacker

 ---